Heath Slater: Other media

 Miller was one of the main cast members of The JBL and Renee Show from 2013 to 2015 on WWE.com, where he played "Big" Clem Layfield, a storyline nephew of John "Bradshaw" Layfield.

 Miller was the host of WWE Game Night on WWE.com and WWE's YouTube channel.

 Miller, as Heath Slater, is a playable character in the video games WWE '12, WWE '13, WWE 2K14, WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19 and WWE 2K20.

 Personal life

 Miller married his high school girlfriend Stephanie Jean in 2011; they have two children and reside in Fort Mill, South Carolina.

 Miller remains friends with Scottish wrestler Drew McIntyre and Indo-Canadian wrestler Raj Dhesi (formerly Jinder Mahal), who were his stablemates in the team 3MB during his time in WWE.

+In 2016 Miller donated clothing, cleaning supplies and other necessities to victims of severe flooding in his home state of West Virginia.
+He also took part in relief efforts and loading supplies.
+In 2017 Miller opened the Face 2 Face wrestling academy in Atlanta, Georgia.